Leaderboard

 C2C setups?

-I don't judge anyone for bedfishing.
+9. I don't judge anyone for bedfishing.
 It does bother me when there are tournaments though, and they get taken off their beds and released a mile away from their bed after weigh ins.
 I rarely bedfish myself though.
 Can probably count on one hand how many bedfish I've caught.
 And I'd never count a dd or mount it if I plucked it off a bed.
-Jmo2 points
+Jmo

-Bed fishing is lame and unethical. however, C&R fishing is not ethical Either.
+10. Bed fishing is lame and unethical. however, C&R fishing is not ethical Either.
 Popping a hole in a bass' mouth to take a pic and then release is ridiculous.
 Keeping fish in a live well stressed out for hours is ridiculous.
 Causing unnecessary stress in a fish while fighting it for our pleasure is ridiculous.
 The whole industry is built around egos and trophies.
 There is nothing sporting about our hobby, no matter how we present it.
 I stopped fishing greenbass and started chasing saltbass for this reason.
 I can't bring myself to rip another hole in a fish I do not intend to kill and eat.
-I do not care what others do, but I laugh anytime I hear a c&r guy give someone ish over bedfishing.2 points
+I do not care what others do, but I laugh anytime I hear a c&r guy give someone ish over bedfishing.

 PIZZ RUNT CRANK